Ranji Trophy: I must win this game for Mumbai, says Iqbal Abdulla

-Mumbai player glad at playing an important role to help 40-time champs beat MP outright and enter the Ranji Trophy quarter-final
+Mumbai player glad at playing an important role to help 40-time champs beat Madhya Pradesh outright and enter the Ranji Trophy quarter-final

 With one league match to go (against Gujarat from December 1) 40-time Ranji champions Mumbai have already entered the quarter-final of the Ranji Trophy.

 Iqbal Abdulla, who stayed unbeaten as Mumbai scripted a memorable win over Madhya Pradesh in Indore yesterday.

 File Pic/Suresh KK

 Thanks to an unbeaten 68-run stand for the eighth-wicket between Iqbal Abdulla (39) and Shardul Thakur (38), Mumbai beat Madhya Pradesh by three wickets at Indore yesterday.